connellw/ConnellsBlog/_drafts/domain-events-vs-integration-events.md

 }
 ```

-This could be the same persistence used for your notifications.
-Rather than removing notifications once they are handled, they could just be marked as published but remain in an event store for a period of time.
+This could be the same persistence used for the domain event notifications.
+Rather than removing notifications once they are handled, they could remain in an event store for a period of time with a marker indicating that they have already been handled or published.
 This gives clients the option to query for events they may have missed or lost somehow.

+# Event Sourcing

+In fact, this event store could even be the primary source of the domain's data.
+We could rebuild the state of aggregates just by applying these events, then we wouldn't need a transaction to persist them atomically with the state changes — they *are* the state changes.

+Or we could do that and still use a transaction to persist the event along with a change to a separate **read store**.
+But we are now delving into what should perhaps be a separate post about CQRS...